elba-docker/radvisor/docs/collecting.md

 #### Additional `blkio` entries

-There are four additional entries in the rAdvisor logfiles:
+There are four additional categories in the rAdvisor logfiles (each of which get the split into 4 other subcategories for read, write, sync, and async):

 ```
 blkio.throttle.service.bytes,